 I believe that Deerfield holds people’s interest because it is so genuine.
 Along with the homes and buildings, it is the abundant trees, countryside and pride of historic ownership that have stayed firmly intact on the mile-long 350 year street.
 And this isn’t just “Main Street” — the Deerfield version is appropriately called Old Main Street.

 This sleepy western Massachusetts village comes alive with something that other often historic towns lack — that is, a series of old homes and buildings located in one district that serve as the sole reason for visiting.
 You won’t find any fabricated new shopping or housing developments, or historic properties moved in from somewhere else to force a historic look.
 You won’t come across any “historic buildings” built, say, in 2010, selling tacky t-shirts or obnoxious tourist trap souvenirs.
+Historic Deerfield Village, Mass., is the real deal, not just another stuffy, boring, overrated tourist trap that you’re expected to like.

 History doesn’t lie and that’s why Deerfield Village is such a true historic travel destination.The village dates back to 1669, and has been listed on the National Register of Historic Places since 1962.
 What’s more 27,000 historical objects exist in the village’s collection, making Deerfield more than just a one-note historical town.
 There are simply no modern day obstructions to tip the scales into the unctuous, phony, revisionist side of historic travel.
+Deerfield Village truly reflects an authentic 18th century English settlement with historic museum houses, an impressive collection of early American crafts, ceramic, furniture, textiles and metalwork.
+The Village also features myriad family programs and interactive activities, special events and a gift shop.

 Take a guided tour — starting at the Visitor Center at Hall Tavern in the center of the village — from the knowledgeable folks at Historic Deerfield or embark on a self-guided version, and the experience will amaze fans of history with a good chance of also piquing the interest of those who have an aversion to learning about the past.
 Deerfield stands as one of the only eastern seaboard towns settled by English colonists that retains its original scale and town plan, according to the Historic Deerfield web site.
 What this means for the visitor is, for starters, touring 12 antique homes dating back between 1730 and 1850.
 The homes are wonderfully maintained with 11 of the home standing on the original sites.
 The tour includes the 1734 Ashley House, 1755 Sheldon House, 1848 Moors House, 1884 Deerfield Inn, Museum Gift Shop and Bookstore, 1750s Apprentice’s Workshop at Dwight House, Flynt Center of Early New England Life, 1824 Williams House, 1814 Sliver and Metalware Collection gallery, 1734 Allen House, 1799 Stebbins House, Cook’s Garden, 1760 Frary House, Memorial Libraries, and the 1747 Wells-Thorn House.